willpuckett/smote/posts/jupyter.md

 featured_image_thumbnail: https://github.com/jupyter.png?size=200
 cover_html: <img src='images/posts/2019/compnotebook.webp'/>
 publish_date: 2019-02-15
+snippet: "In the 1980's, industrious young programmers focused on things like setting the VCR clock, or, more ambitiously, having it record a pre-determined channel at a pre-determined time.
+Genetics program biology.
+There are large code repositories that define the functions we collectively refer to as our operation systems."
 ---

 *To program*.
 It can mean many things to many people.
 In the 1980's, industrious young programmers focused on things like setting the VCR clock, or, more ambitiously, having it *record* a pre-determined channel at a pre-determined time.
 Genetics *program* biology.
 There are large code repositories that define the functions we collectively refer to as our operation systems.